Rub3nMaur0/Rub3nMaur0/README.md

 In addition to my software development skills, I also enjoy fixing and sometimes creating projects involving electronics 🤖.

-In my free time, I like to produce and edit music 🎵 with DAW software 🎧, play piano 🎹 and flute 🎶, learn new instruments 🎸, study astronomy and physics 🚀, go to the gym 🏋️, practice boxing 🥊, and read books about self-knowledge/psychology 🧠 and philosophy 📚.
+In my free time, I like to produce and edit music 🎵 with DAW software 🎧, play piano 🎹 and flute 🎶, learn new instruments 🎸, study astronomy and physics 🚀, go to the gym 🏋️, practice boxing 🥊, read books about self-knowledge/psychology 🧠 and philosophy 📚.

 I believe that learning is a lifelong journey 🚶‍♂️, and I am always looking for opportunities to expand my knowledge and skills.